First Dog Program

-To increase the number of communities with K9 units, the Stanton Foundation is providing grants to support the creation of new K9 units in cities and towns in Massachusetts, New Hampshire, Rhode Island, and New York.
+To increase the number of communities with K9 units, the Stanton Foundation is providing grants to support the creation of new K9 units in cities and towns in Massachusetts, New Hampshire, Rhode Island, New York, and Maine.
 Grants are awarded in the amount of $25,000.
 This amount will cover costs including purchasing the dog, training costs, kennel facilities at the officer’s home, retrofitting a cruiser for the exclusive use of the K9 unit, and food and veterinary care for the first three years.
 A full model budget is available under the Resources tab.

 The Foundation believes that K9 units are force multipliers for local police departments and provide numerous benefits to local and surrounding communities.
 Any police department that shares this view of K9 units and is willing to commit to the process is encouraged to submit an application.
 The Stanton Foundation will support your effort.